spacetimeengineer/mupy/README.md

 ```

 ### Animations
- In the openscad IDE, form the toolbar select View -> Animate and under the main view some animation inputs will appear.
+From the openscad IDE toolbar select View -> Animate.
+Under the main view some animation text field inputs will appear.
 Select a frame rate and step count to run animation.
+These numbers will influence the evolution of the value of the special global time variable denoted by $t ( 0 ≤ $t ≤ 1 ) recognized by openscad and generated by mupy.
+This will in turn drive the animations.

 ### Generating Gifs
 I use a utility called ImageMagick and you can learn more about it from Bryan Duxbury's Blog at https://bryanduxbury.com/2014/01/16/creating-animated-gifs-from-openscad/.

 ### Modifying generated code
-Feel free to modify any scad code for whatever reason you see fit (typically position, angle orother  parameterization) since it is easy enough to regenerate.
-Keep in mind that the hashes in the filename(s) will change.
+Feel free to modify any scad-code for whatever reason you see fit (typically position, angle or other parameterization) since it is easy enough to regenerate but it is often not nessecary becasue you can do the same from mupy.
+Keep in mind that these hashes are predicable becasue they are derived from system codes and names which if do not change, will not affect the change the hash.

 # 3D Printing